 15. Studio cleaned daily.

 Attending online live-streamed classes

 Classes start promptly at the advertised times.
+We ask you to arrive 5-10mins before the class starts, to have time to check your video and audio, and for the teacher to sign you into class.
+If you arrive after the class start time you might not be let into the class and will be late cancelled.
 The link to attend the Zoom meeting will be included in your booking confirmation and reminder emails*.
 Check your spam folder if it hasn't arrived and mark the email or sender as not spam so it arrives in your inbox next time.
 Once you follow the link you might be requested to register before gaining entry to the online class.
 Please keep yourself on mute while the class is running, unless you have important questions.
 Technical advice for joining these online classes is available here or by emailing us at .

 *You need to ensure you have opted-in to receive Schedule Updates in order to be sent these emails - you can ensure this is the case by reviewing Communication Preferences under Account Information after logging in to your account.

 Bookings are made through the Mindbody online software which can be accessed at directly on the Mindbody Online platform or via the Mindbody mobile app.

 All classes must be prepaid and all customers agree to our cancellation policy outlined below.

 Classes, courses, workshops and treatments are non-refundable and non-transferable.

 In-person class bookings can be cancelled up to 6 hours in advance online.
 Livestream class bookings can be cancelled up to 1 hour in advance online.
 You can early cancel from classes by visiting your personal schedule after logging in here.
 Workshops and courses can be cancelled up to one week in advance.
 For all of these, if you paid by class pass or session package your class/session will be credited back to your account to use for future bookings.